 By default, Infra and its components communicate via TLS.
 Infra's API server generates self-signed TLS certificates out of the box, and valid public or private TLS certificates can be used with the Infra server by putting it behind a Kubernetes ingress.

-When users login to Infra as a valid user they are issued a session token with a 24 character secret that is randomly generated.
-The SHA256 hash of this token is stored server-side for token validation.
-This session token is stored locally under
+When users login to Infra as a valid user, they are issued a session token with a system generated 24 character secret.
+Infra stores he SHA256 hash of this token for token validation.
+This session token is available locally under

 When a user connects to a cluster after login, Infra issues a new JWT signed with an ECDSA signature using P-521 and SHA-512.
-This JWT is verified by the connector.
-If JWT and the user role is valid at the destination, the user is granted access.
+The connector verifies this JWT.
+If the JWT and the user role is valid at the destination, the user is granted access.